ayoolaolafenwa/PixelLib/Tutorials/change_image_bg.md

 ```
 We called the function *blur_bg* to blur the background of the image and set the blurred effect to be low.
 There are three parameters that control the degree in which the background is blurred.

-*low* When it is set to true the background is blurred slightly.
+*low:* When it is set to true the background is blurred slightly.

-*moderate* When it is set to true the background is moderately blurred.
+*moderate:* When it is set to true the background is moderately blurred.

-*extreme* When it is set to true the background is deeply blurred.
+*extreme:* When it is set to true the background is deeply blurred.

 **blur_low**